Marjie Lawrence: Film and TV career

 She had been ill since 2004 with rheumatoid arthritis, but managed to continue working, latterly appearing in a bed-bound role in the BBC soap opera Doctors.

 Personal life

 Lawrence and Greene had three children: actress and television presenter Sarah; television presenter Laura; and businessman Robin.

 After being diagnosed with ovarian cancer, Lawrence died a few weeks later at a hospice in Surrey on 16 June 2010.

-Her widower, Harry Greene collapsed and died a few days after returning home in March 2013 from a holiday with his daughter, Sarah, and husband, fellow presenter Mike Smith (d.2014).
+Her widower, Harry Greene, collapsed and died a few days after returning home in March 2013 from a holiday with his daughter, Sarah, and Sarah's husband, fellow presenter Mike Smith (d.2014).